Diagnosis to Physical Recovery

 Nootropics for Mind Health

 It seems that sometimes you set out to discover information and you find it.
 Other times that information finds you.
 Here's what I mean.
 I had cancer surgery in November of 2017.
-As I was going through the physical recovery in March 2018 I was given the opportunity to attend the convention of a new company called Elevacity in Dallas.
-It marketed its products through Distributors called Elepreneurs.
+As I was going through the physical recovery in March 2018 I was given the opportunity to attend the convention of a new company.

 I was going there as part of a group that was perhaps going to train these distributors.
 As it turns out, what I learned that weekend changed our lives in two ways.
 The first is that I discovered the world of nootropics.
 Nootropics are substances that are either natural or synthetic that help the brain better communicate with the body.
 The medical community is using synthetic nootropics to treat conditions like ADHD and autism.
-However, Elevacity though Elepreneurs, markets products that contain all-natural nootropics.
+However, that weekend I learned about all-natural nootropics.

 As you might already experience, as we age things slow down.
 One of those things is our brain communicating with our body.
 It does so through neurotransmitters that send messages to neurons (brain cells) and other cells in our body.
 The messages sent through this communication instruct our body to do things like release hormones amongst other functions.
 When we get older these messages slow down and even stop.
 Nootropics provide amino acids that get these neurotransmitters firing again.
 To learn more about nootropics and how they work visit our article Natural Nootropics.

 The Major Change with Mindset – Quantum Physics